Sage/streamlinejs/README.md

 The streamline definition file defines an `async` type that you should use to qualify `_` parameters.

 You can then compile the code with `tsc` and run it with `_node`.
-If you try to run it with `node` instead, you will get an error about an undefined `streamline` functions.
+If you try to run it with `node` instead, you will get an error about an undefined `streamline` function (to remind you that it needs to be run with `_node`).

 There are a few gotchas on the type checking side:

-You need to adapt definition files to change the asynchronous function definitions into their synchronous equivalent.
+You need to adapt definition files to turn the asynchronous function definitions into their synchronous equivalent.
 For example:

 ```
 export function readFile(filename: string, callback: (err: Error, data: any) => void ): NodeBuffer;